baranov-V-V/HashTable/README.md

 As we can see the overall working time of program is 12.1 sec (main function time).
 And the total work time of full optimized hash table is 4.8 sec (main function time).

 So optimized hash table is 2.5 times faster than an unoptimized table compiled in -O3.
 Such increase in speed over -O3 can be explained: gcc compiler don't undertstand when to use crc32 intrin function, so we use it as a great advantage.
+Furher optimizing is not needed because we have optimized all the functions that are part of hash table.

 ### Conclusion